San Jose and Around

 San Jose -

-Gold Museum (Museo de Oro) - The Gold Museum has the biggest collection of pre Columbian gold jewelry in Central America - pins, pendants, earrings, and other decorative goodies in stylized animal shapes.
-A must for anyone who likes jewelry in your family.
+Pre-Colombian Gold Museum (Museo de Oro Precolombino) - The Gold Museum has one of the biggest collectiosn of pre-Columbian gold jewelry in Central America – pins, pendants, earrings, and other decorative goodies in stylized animal shapes.

 La Sabana Park (Parque la Sabana) - Need to spend a few hours relaxing?
-Head over to La Sabana Park, where there are playgrounds, ponds where you might see kids fishing, a roller skating rink and soccer fields.
+Head over to La Sabana Park, where there are playgrounds, picnic tables, grass to run around.
+La Salle Natural History Museum has exhibits of the rich and varied wildlife of Costa Rica, including a huge sea turtle.
 On a day when the wind blows and blows, buy a kite and fly it on the little artificial hill.
-The La Salle Natural History Museum has exhibits of the rich and varied wildlife of Costa Rica, including a huge sea turtle.

 Pueblo Antiguo (Parque National de Diversiones) - Pueblo Antiguo is a re-creation of a Costa Rican town around 1900.
 The town has a church, market, fire station, bank, replicas of sugar and coffee mills and the Tortuguero canals.
 Take a ride in an oxcart or horse drawn carriage.
 People are dressed in typical clothing of the time, and there are folklorico dance shows and musicians on the streets.
-Closed Mon.
-Next to Pueblo Antiguo is an amusement park with rides.
+Next to Pueblo Antiguo is an amusement park and water park.

 Zoo Ave (La Garita, south of Alajuela) - This wildlife conservation park is a great way to see animals local to Costa Rica.
 In the wild it's hard to catch a glimpse of the gorgeous quetzal bird, but at Zoo Ave you're guaranteed a long look at two beautiful emerald-colored quetzales.
 In the open air enclosures, you'll find colorful parrots, toucans, macaws, a crusty crocodile, caimans, iguanas, kinkajous and many birds.